-Abstract-This paper addresses the design of self-timed energy-minimum circuits, operating in the sub-V_T domain.
-The paper presents a generic implementation template using bundled-data circuitry and current sensing completion detection.
-To support this, a fully-decoupled latch controller has been developed, which integrates the current sensing circuitry.
-The paper outlines a corresponding design flow, which is based on contemporary synchronous EDA tools, and which transforms a synchronous design, into a corresponding self-timed circuit.
-The design flow and the current-sensing technique is validated by the implementation of an asynchronous version of a wavelet based event detector for cardiac pacemaker applications in a standard 65 nm CMOS process.
-The chip has been fabricated and the area overhead due to power domain separation and completion detection circuitry is 13.6 %.
+Abstract-This paper addresses the design of self-timed energy-minimum circuits, operating in the sub-VT domain.
+The paper presents a generic implementation template using bundled-data circuitry and current sensing completion detection (CSCD).
+To support this, a fully-decoupled latch controller has been developed, which integrates with the current sensing circuitry.
+Different configurations in which the latch controller can be used are highlighted.
+The paper also outlines a corresponding design flow briefly, which is based on contemporary synchronous EDA tools, and which transforms a synchronous design, into a corresponding self-timed circuit.
+Different use cases for the CSCD system are examined.
+The design flow and the current-sensing technique is validated by the implementation of a self-timed version of a wavelet based event detector for cardiac pacemaker applications in a standard 65 nm CMOS process.
+The chip has been fabricated and verified to operate down to 250 mV.
 The improvement in throughput due to asynchronous operation is 52.58 %.
 By trading the throughput improvement, energy dissipation is reduced by 16.8 % at the energy-minimum supply voltage.